sychen010223/Room_Segmentation_And_Style_Transform/README.md

 1. **Installation**: Start by cloning this repository to your local machine.
     git clone https://github.com/sychen010223/Room_Segmentation_And_Style_Transform
     cd Room_Segmentation_And_Style_Transform
-2. **Run the Test Code**: Locate the Demo.ipynb file and execute it.
+2. **Run the Test Code**: Locate the Demo.ipynb file in `Segmentation_Process/` directory and execute it.
 This file contains the code to load the provided pre-trained models and weights.
 It applies the segmentation module and style transformation to a sample set of images.
 3. **View the Results**: After running the Demo.ipynb file, the results will be generated, the  you can view the segmented images and the stylized versions with applied artistic styles.
 4. **Results**: You can find example outputs and accuracy table in the `results/` directory.